I like a good editor with features for speed typing and development. I also like to keep the base of typing skills over my development work.

-The easiest way to install packages is open up your Atom editor then go to Packages -> Setting View -> Install Packages.
+The easiest way to install packages is by opening up your Atom editor then go to Packages -> Setting View -> Install Packages.
 You can see some basic packages can be used:

-1 : tree-view – showing file view’s in tree manner on left side of editor;
+1: tree-view – showing file view’s in a tree manner on the left side of the editor;

-The editor come with snippet idea to reduce the repetitive part of your work.
+The editor comes with snippet idea to reduce the repetitive part of your work.

-You can used from atom editor or create your own snippet.
+You can use from atom editor or create your own snippet.

 Snippets are regularly-used chunks of code you can quickly insert into your editor area.

 Use File -> Snippets… and will open the snippets.cson file.